 This is where your designers enter the picture.
 They will be the ones to take care of the user interface or UI.
 This is obviously a very important part of your app.
 This is because people find well-designed interfaces to be more interesting.
 If not that, they usually prefer straightforward, easy to navigate designs.

 In the process of designing your app, you have to remember what testers said about the design and navigation.
 The design should reflect those comments and meet their expectations.

-If you’ve employed a graphic designer, you will get high resolution skins.
-Either that, or appealing screens based on your wireframe for your app.
+If you’ve employed a graphic designer, you will get high-resolution skins.
+Either that or appealing screens based on your wireframe for your app.

 Show off and test your app again

-The first testing of your app will be less useful if it’s not followed by a second round of testing.
+The first testing of your app will be less useful if it’s not followed by the second round of testing.
 At this stage, you got a functioning app and a user interface to test.
 All the screens should be working properly while being visually appealing as well.
 This is just like the wireframe stage, but it’s more detailed and comprehensive.

-In addition, you have to run a battery tests of your app in the completed form.
+In addition, you have to run a battery test of your app in the completed form.
 The looks, the feel, and the functionality of the app should meet your goals and expectations.
 Examine the final interactions and design of your app as well.
 The information that you will gather from this stage will be very useful for you to move forward.

 Change, alter, modify, and adjust

 Those things you’ve already done are just your prototype, which you’ve brought to a spin.
 You may have already learned the tweaks and adjustments you need to make.
 You’ve also already seen your idea turned into a fully functioning app.
 The next step is to call your troops again and see what they can do with the app—again.